foldda/rda/README.md

 [^3]: If you wish, an XML or JSON document can be stored as a 'string' value inside an RDA container.

-Also, thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than a XML or JSON container with the same content, and it is much easier to parse.
-RDA encoding is also more robust and resilient to data corruption, as it does not have any reserved keyword or character and allows any charactor to be part of the data content.
+Also, thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than an XML or JSON container with the same content, and it is much easier to parse.
+RDA encoding is also more robust and resilient to data corruption, as it does not have any reserved keyword or character and allows any character to be part of the data content.
 In contrast, for example, in XML the line-feed character in data has to be encoded as "\&\#xA;", otherwise it will cause corruption.

 ## More Details